wavefrontHQ/docs/pages/doc/alerts.md

 When an alert changes state, a notification containing alert information and a link to a chart is sent to targets listed in the alert's [Targets](alerts_managing.html#alert-properties) property.

-For example, if you have configured an email address as the alert target, you will receive an email like the following:
+For example, if you have configured an email address as the alert target, you receive an email like the following:

 ![alert_email](images/alert_email.png)